 Although you may have to pay to use their services, it could end up saving you time (and money) in the long run as their services and product are tailor-made for helping you with plan administration.

 Takes time to find the right provider

 Provides a regulated trading platform

 Helps you stay legally compliant in each jurisdiction

 Saves you time and money in the long run

 By using the right stock plan administration approach, you can truly maximize your employee share plan.
 Download our free ebook to learn more.

 Global Shares: your ideal equity plan administration provider

-Although it’s possible to use a spreadsheet to administer your stock plan when you’re starting out, why not save you some time and effort by starting it right?
+Although it’s possible to use a spreadsheet to administer your stock plan when you’re starting out, why not save yourself some time and effort by starting it right?

-At Global Shares, we have over 15 years’ experience helping companies of all sizes harness the potential of equity to attract, retain and reward key talent.
-From software and administration to compliance and reporting – we can help your employees take full advantage of employee ownership.
+At Global Shares, we have over 15 years’ of experience helping companies of all sizes harness the potential of equity to attract, retain and reward key talent.
+From software and administration to compliance and reporting – we can help your employees take full advantage of employee equity compensation.